parichit/EM-DC-NEURIPS_2021/README.md

 ### Algorithm Details

-A PDF document illustrating the pseudo code for the algorithm can be seen in Algorithm.pdf.
+A PDF document illustrating the pseudo code for the algorithm can be seen in EMDC_algorithm.pdf.

 ### Contact Details